rpsft/etlbox/README.md

 ### Transformations

-ETLBox has 3 type of transformations: Non-blocking, partially blocking and blocking transformations.
+EtlBox.Classic has 3 type of transformations: Non-blocking, partially blocking and blocking transformations.
 Non-blocking transformations will only store the row that is currently processed in memory (plus some more in the buffer to optimize throughput and performance).
 Partially blocking transformations will load some data in the memory before they process data row-by-row.